 Hendricks County Humane Society (HCHS) is a not-for-profit 501(c)-3 organization which was founded in 1970.
 We are governed by a volunteer Board of Directors.
 Articles of Incorporation, Bylaws and Board Policy, provide the foundation, as well as all direction, for HCHS endeavors.

 HCHS programs are funded by donations, fundraising events, grants, bequests, supporterships, and memorial contributions.
 We do not receive tax money or government assistance.
-Our programs are dedicated to the purpose of serving as “A Voice for the Animals”.
+Our programs are dedicated to the purpose of “Finding homes, Saving Lives.”

-HCHS employs a part-time Office Administrator to respond to emails, answer phone calls, and tend to general office operations.
+Our office is open Mondays, Wednesdays, and Fridays from noon to 4 p.m.
+We employ a part-time Office Administrator, Billie Jo, to respond to emails, answer phone calls, and tend to general office operations.

-HCHS does not currently operate a shelter.
+We do not operate a shelter.
 The animal sheltering function in Hendricks County is a government service.
-The Animal Control Shelter is located across from Hendricks Regional Hospital on Old US Hwy 36 or East Main Street in Danville.
+The Animal Shelter is located across from Hendricks Regional Hospital on Old US Hwy 36 or East Main Street in Danville.
 The HCACS is funded by taxpayer money.
 Their phone number is 317-745-9250.
-They are currently open to the public every Saturday from 11 a.m. to 3 p.m.
 They are closed Wednesdays.
+They are open for adoptions only on Sundays from 1 to 4 p.m.

 Our mission statement